defoe-code/defoe/docs/setup-VM.md

       - bounding_box: -lb -7.54296875, 54.689453125, -0.774267578125, 60.8318847656 2
       - defoe_path: /home/rosa_filgueira_vicente/defoe/
       - os : linux

+  - **NOTE**: use "linux" or "macosx" for indicating the type of Operating System (os) inside the queries/geoparser.yml
 - **zip -r defoe.zip defoe**

 ### Runing with a SAMPLE dataset: